BookingBug/generator-bookingbug/README.md

 #### Booking Projects

 When building a booking widget, projects use "step templates" which are loaded within a single "main" template.
-Step templates represent the different steps in a booking jounrey whereas the "main" template acts a wrapper for the step templates defining components such as headers, breadcrumbs, alerts and footers.
+Step templates represent the different steps in a booking journey whereas the "main" template acts a wrapper for the step templates defining components such as headers, breadcrumbs, alerts and footers.

 You can determine the current step template when running a project by using [Batarang](https://chrome.google.com/webstore/detail/angularjs-batarang-stable/niopocochgahfkiccpjmmpchncjoapek) in the Chrome console to access the scoped variable that stores the currently loaded step: